Meet Our Cohort

 Cohort Member & Founding Director

-I also embody 17 years of training and experience as a Teaching Artist, Experiential Workshop Facilitator, and Cultural Educator.
-I've spent the past 8 years focused on Healing Justice Facilitation and Racial Justice Consulting, having trained and practiced in Oakland, CA, the Washington, DC metro area, and the rural outskirts of the Raleigh/Durham Triangle region of NC.
-Areas of study and experience include personal and systemic transformation methods, music medicine, generative conflict resolution, trauma healing, Black psychology, African & African American history, West African ancestral spiritual practices, and Generative Somatics.
+I embody 17 years of training and experience as a Teaching Artist, Experiential Workshop Facilitator, and Cultural Educator.
+I've spent the past 9 years focused on Healing Justice Facilitation and Consulting, having trained and practiced in Oakland, CA, the Washington, DC metro area, and the rural outskirts of the Raleigh/Durham Triangle region of NC.
+Areas of study and experience include personal and systemic transformation methods, music medicine, generative conflict resolution, trauma healing, Black psychology, African & African American history, West African ancestral spiritual practices, and Somatic Healing.

 I am an Educator, Author and Literary Arts Curator with 10 years experience working in education and nonprofit management industry.
 I currently hold an MFA in English and Creative Writing from Mills College.
 My writing weaves together prose, proverbs and cultural narratives of the African Diaspora that provoke thought and inner reflection.
 As curator of Literary Arts, I have co- produced countless events and workshops that explore the intersection of social justice, creativity and spirituality.
 Some past events include “Poetry N the Park”, “My Sister, Not My Competition” and “Feeding the Artist Within”.
 Since 2011, I've mentored and advocated for increased exposure, access, and representation of underrepresented youth in Global careers and leadership opportunities through my organization Urban Youth Ambassadors.